mossgreen/mossgreen.github.io/_posts/2018-10-06-Handling-Date-Time-in-Java.md

 ---
-title: Handling Date Time in Java 8
+title: Converting Date Time in Java
 search: true
 tags:
-  - Java 8
   - Date
   - Time
   - Date Time
+  - Time Zone
 toc: true
 toc_label: "My Table of Contents"
 toc_icon: "cog"
 classes: wide
 ---

-Handling Date Time in Java 8
+Converting Date Time in Java

-Being as a Java developer, handling Date and time used to be a pain because the Date and Calendar classes designed by Java team is trouble-some.
 Java 8 is awesome because it introduces lots of good features including the new Date and Time APIs.
 Now a new challenge follows.
 How to work with the old classes together with the new ones?

 ## Terminology

+- Date Time vs Timestamp
+  - Date Time doesn't have time zone info
+  - Timestamp has time zone info

 - UTC: coordinated universal time

-- Unix epoch time: 1970-01-01T00:00:00Z (midnight at the start of January 1, 1970 GMT/UTC)
+- Unix epoch time:
+  - the number of **seconds** that have elapsed since January 1, 1970 at midnight UTC time minus the leap seconds
+  - at midnight of January 1, 1970, Unix time was 0
+  - The Unix epoch is also called **Unix time**, **POSIX time**, or **Unix timestamp**
+  - **Year 2038 problem**:
+    - On system that Unix time is as a signed `32-bit` number, the representation will end at `3:14:08 on 19 January 2038 UTC`
+    - In some newer operating systems, it's been widened to `64-bit`, which you don't need to worry about the ending.

 - DST: Daylight Saving Time

-- ISO 8601: It applies to representations and formats of dates in the Gregorian (and potentially proleptic Gregorian) calendar, of times based on the 24-hour timekeeping system (with optional UTC offset), of time intervals, and combinations thereof
+- ISO 8601: It applies to representations and formats of dates in the Gregorian (and potentially proleptic Gregorian) calendar, of times based on the 24-hour timekeeping system (with optional UTC offset), of time intervals, and combinations thereof.
+In my opinion, ISO 8601 is clearly superior to other date formats when it comes to international communication.

 ## Archeology